-We draw attention to Note 1 of the financial report which states that the Fund has net current liabilities of \$297,986 primarily as a result of the hotel closure as a consequence of COVID-19.
+We draw attention to Note 1 of the financial report which states that the Fund had a net loss of \$405,888 and net current liabilities of \$69,250 primarily as a result of the hotel closure as a consequence of COVID-19.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Fund's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.